gooac/gooac/README.md

     - **C-Style Comments**: Allows you to use C-Style comments the same way you would normal comments.
     - **Continue Statement**: Adds the `continue` keyword to control loops in a much simpler way.
     - **Function Attributes**: Allows you to easily wrap functions through a series of calls, progressively allowing you to create functions that are more powerful than they need to be.
+    - **Shorthand Syntax**: Adds a few different shorthands for certain things, also just a few fun ones for looks.

 # Quickstart